 The real magic in acidic things comes from how they're created - through fermentation, cooking or by nature.
-Each food culture's access to acids affects their food and drink.
+A each food cultures access to acids affects their food and drink.
 Imagine the pitcher of Sangria without those slightly acidic orange slices, a carnitas taco without a vibrant lime laced salsa, or Yorkshire fish and chips without lashings of malt vinegar.

-Mexico grows the best pink grapefruits in the world, so it only makes sense that grapefruit and tequila are wonderful bed fellows.
-The acid in pink grapefruit balances the roasted agave, cedar, honey and dried herb notes of tequila whilst also adding a sweet citric flavour.
+Mexico grows the best Pink Grapefruits in the world, so it only makes sense that grapefruit and Tequila are wonderful bed fellows.
+The acid in Pink Grapefruit balances the roasted agave, cedar, honey and dried herb notes of tequila whilst also adding a sweet citric flavour.